Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 A man and a woman walk along narrow creek in the floor of the gorge.
 Porcupine Gorge National Park | © Tourism and Events Queensland

 ‘Layer upon layer’ of history is revealed the deeper you walk down into Porcupine Gorge, our very own ‘Little Grand Canyon’.
-Porcupine Gorge National Park, 60km north of Hughenden, is a surprising discovery in a flat savanna landscape, and a great place to doss down for a night or two on your trail through the Outback.
+Porcupine Gorge National Park, 60km north of Hughenden, is a surprising discovery in a flat savanna landscape, and a great place to doss down for a night or two on your trail through the outback.

-• Follow the steeply-descending Pyramid track down to the gorge floor.
+• Follow the steeply-descending Pyramid walking track down to the gorge floor.
 You’ll travel about 120m in depth into the gorge but around 500 million years into the past—the eroding action of Porcupine Creek has uncovered strata of sedimentary rocks from five to 500 million years old!
 Don’t expect to see fossils though, just (very) old rocks!

 • Make yourselves at home at the Pyramid camping area, with composting toilets, picnic tables and fire rings for camp fires.
 You’ll need to book your site in advance and BYO everything else, including clean-milled firewood.

-Find out more about Porcupine Gorge National Park, and camping in the Pyramid camping area.
 Make sure to check park alerts before you set off.

 4. Discover diprotodons and other fossils at Riversleigh